 The Church reopened its facility at 9123 S Northshore Drive, Knoxville, TN 37922-6326, on 04 July 2020 and began holding a general combined Sabbath School program at 09:30am ET, an adult Bible lesson study at 10:00am ET, and a Sabbath worship service at 11:15am ET on Saturdays.

 The Church continues to hold a general combined Sabbath School program at 09:30am ET, adult's and children's Bible lesson study breakout groups at 10:00am ET, and a Sabbath worship service at 11:15am ET on Saturdays.
 Midweek prayer meetings will continue to be held online only via Zoom at 07:00pm ET on Wednesdays.
-Weekly fellowship meals following the Sabbath worship service at around 12:45pm ET on Saturdays have resumed with extra precautions taken for the safety and wellbeing of those who participate.
+Weekly fellowship meals following the Sabbath worship service at around 12:45pm ET on Saturdays with extra precautions taken for the safety and wellbeing of those who participate.
 Requests for other services, such as funerals, weddings, child dedications, baptisms, etc., should be made to the board for approval.

 Descriptions and guidelines of future phases of this reopening plan will be given when the Church is ready to implement each phase.

 The guidelines outlined below will be implemented during phase III of this reopening plan.

 Access doors will be propped open during transition times.
 This reduces the amount of “touch points” and allows more fresh air to circulate into the building.

 No more than two (2) persons should utilize the restroom facilities at any given time.